We are now ready to replace the emulated RAN with physical gNBs and

 including 4G-based versions of both SD-Core and AMP.
 It does not

 support an emulated 4G RAN.
-The 4G scenario uses all the same Ansible
+The 4G blueprint uses all the same Ansible

-machinery outlined in earlier sections, but uses a variant of
+machinery outlined in earlier sections, but starts with a variant of

 vars/main.yml customized for running physical 4G radios: